tudelft3d/geo1101.2020.ahn3/README.md

 For any hiccups you encounter, please create an [issue](https://github.com/tudelft3d/geo1101.2020.ahn3/issues/new)

 ## Notes
+For more interpolation methods that have been implemented in the process of this project, see [this](https://github.com/khalhoz/AHN-GroundFiltering-and-Interpolation) repository.
+It holds six different interpolation methods that can be used to replace the ones featured here, and also contains information on how to use them.

+The chosen interpolation methods in this repository have been proven to provide the best results for our datasets, and are the most robust encountered.

 For DTM a Laplace interpolation is used based on Startin's Delaunay Triangulation, which in turn is based on Rust, making it extremely fast to execute.